MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

 Creating a partitioned table or index typically happens in three or four parts:

-1. Optionally create a filegroup or filegroups and corresponding data files that will hold the partitions specified by the partition scheme.
+1. Optionally [create a filegroup](../../t-sql/statements/alter-database-transact-sql-set-options.md) or filegroups and corresponding data files that will hold the partitions specified by the partition scheme.
 The main reason to place partitions on multiple filegroups is to ensure you can independently perform backup and restore operations on partitions.
-If this is not required, you may choose to assign all partitions to a single filegroup, using either an existing filegroup, such as `PRIMARY`, or another filegroup of your choice.
+If this is not required, you may choose to assign all partitions to a single filegroup, using either an existing filegroup, such as `PRIMARY`, or a new filegroup with related data file(s).

-2. Create a partition function that maps the rows of a table or index into partitions based on the values of a specified column.
+2. Create a [partition function](../../t-sql/statements/create-partition-function-transact-sql.md) that maps the rows of a table or index into partitions based on the values of a specified column.

-3. Create a partition scheme that maps the partitions of a partitioned table or index to one filegroup or to multiple filegroups.
+3. Create a [partition scheme](../../t-sql/statements/create-partition-scheme-transact-sql.md) that maps the partitions of a partitioned table or index to one filegroup or to multiple filegroups.

-4. Create or modify a table or index and specify the partition scheme as the storage location.
+4. Create or modify a table or index and specify the partition scheme as the storage location, along with the column that will serve as the partitioning column.

 > [!NOTE]
 > Only the `PRIMARY` filegroup is supported in Azure SQL Database.
 For optimized backup and restore, consider the [Hyperscale service tier](/azure/azure-sql/database/service-tier-hyperscale), which has a unique architecture that provides nearly instantaneous database backups and fast database restores.